rgbkrk/iggy/README.md

 ## Building and Contributing

-This package relies on a shell script `gen.sh` to write the gitignores does fun things like generating go code *for the developer*.
+This package does fun things like generating go code *for the developer*.
 This is primarily done with a single shell script, `gen.sh`.
 To get the show on the road, we'll be using `go generate` followed by `go build` (which creates `iggy`:

 To build from a fresh clone of this repository: